 Resource Used In Universal reliability definitions (URDs) describe a set of reliability and maintenance characteristics for a particular component/assembly.
-BlockSim, RCM++, XFMEA, RBI Variables store numerical values that can be programmatically varied during simulation.
-BlockSim

-Models can represent probabilities, durations or costs, either fixed or time-dependent.
-They are used by other resources to represent the reliability of a component, the duration of a task, the expected cost of a repair, etc. Can be published from analyses in Weibull++, BlockSim and Lambda Predict, or created manually.
-Used in BlockSim, XFMEA, RCM++ and RBI.
-Corrective tasks are unplanned maintenance performed when a failure occurs.
-Scheduled tasks can include preventive maintenance, inspections and on condition maintenance.
-BlockSim, RCM++, RBI Task packages represent groups of tasks that are performed together at scheduled intervals.
-BlockSim, RCM++, RBI Crews represent the personnel who will perform a maintenance task.
-BlockSim, RCM++, RBI Spare part pools determine whether a spare part will be available, how long it will take to obtain and how much it will cost.
-BlockSim, RCM++, RBI Metrics display any numerical value of interest, and track how it changes over time.
-All applications except MPC via the Project Planner; analyses in Weibull++, BlockSim, XFMEA, RCM++ and RBI Maintenance groups are used to model situations in which some event within the group can trigger maintenance or state changes for other components/assemblies.
-BlockSim, RCM++, RBI Mirror groups are used to represent the exact same component/event in more than one location within your analysis.
-BlockSim, RCM++, XFMEA, RBI Actions describe specific assignments that need to be performed.
-All applications via My Portal; Project Planner and FMEAs in RCM++, RBI and XFMEA

-Controls may be used in FMEAs and/or control plans to represent methods to reduce or eliminate the risk associated with potential failures.
-RCM++, XFMEA, RBI Profiles represent values that vary with time.
+BlockSim, RCM++, XFMEA Variables store numerical values that can be programmatically varied during simulation.
+BlockSim Models can represent probabilities, durations or costs, either fixed or time-dependent.
+They are used by other resources to represent the reliability of a component, the duration of a task, the expected cost of a repair, etc. Can be published from analyses in Weibull++, Block- Sim and Lambda Predict, or created manually.
+Used in BlockSim and XFMEA/RCM++.
+Tasks represent maintenance activities: BlockSim, RCM++ •Corrective tasks are unplanned maintenance performed when a failure occurs. •Scheduled tasks can include preventive maintenance, inspections and on condition maintenance.

+Task packages represent groups of tasks that are performed together at scheduled intervals.
+BlockSim, RCM++ Crews represent the personnel who will perform a maintenance task.
+BlockSim, RCM++ Spare part pools determine whether a spare part will be available, how long it will take to obtain and how much it will cost.
+BlockSim, RCM++ Metrics display any numerical value of interest, and track how it changes over time.
+All applications except MPC via the Project Planner; analyses in Weibull++, Block-Sim and XFMEA/RCM++ Maintenance groups are used to model situations in which some event within the group can trigger maintenance or state changes for other components/assemblies.
+BlockSim, RCM++ Mirror groups are used to represent the exact same component/event in more than one location within your analysis.
+BlockSim, RCM++, XFMEA Actions describe specific assignments that need to be performed.
+All applications via My Portal; Project Planner and FMEAs in RCM++ and XFMEA Controls may be used in FMEAs and/or control plans to represent methods to reduce or eliminate the risk associated with potential failures.
+RCM++, XFMEA Profiles represent values that vary with time.
 They can be used for life-stress folios to describe stress levels under test conditions, or in process flow simulation diagrams to describe patterns of throughput.
 They can also be used to describe cost and duration in spare part pools.
-BlockSim, RCM++, RBI
+BlockSim, RCM++